MinamiChiwa/Trainers-Legend-G/readme_EN.md

 ### Already known issues

-Game will create `Player.log` at `C:\Users\（用户名）\AppData\LocalLow\Cygames\umamusume` if game crash, which contains the details of it.
+Game will create `Player.log` at `%UserProfile%\AppData\LocalLow\Cygames\umamusume` if game crash, which contains the details of it.
 Report the log file to developers if you met any bugs or problems.

 - The characters' eyebow may be locked in live when 'maxFPS' is 0
 - Too intensive shaking of camera when 'maxFPS' is bigger than 60